malvarez88/itcrowd-newsapp/README.md

 - **React Redux for State Management:**
   - Manages favorite news using React Redux for efficient state management.

+- **Authentication:**
+  - Implements basic authentication, restricting access to the ability to save favorites to logged-in users only.

 ## Swipe Gestures

 This app leverages React Navigation to provide a smooth and intuitive user experience.
 Swipe gestures have been integrated to enhance navigation between screens and close modals with ease.